HoloRes/HoloRes/CONTRIBUTING.md

 ## Get started

-First of all, download the [GitAhead client](https://gitahead.github.io/gitahead.com/) and login with your GitHub account.
-A lot of useful links are pinned in the Discord channel.
+First of all, download the [GitKraken client](https://www.gitkraken.com/download) and login with your GitHub account.

 ### Recommended software
 These are only examples for if you don't already have stuff installed, all of the software listed is free or has a free version.